suuuuperNOVA/re_bcfsa/chapters/ch4.md

     - contamination
     - danger
 - Heritage designation
-    - HCA applies to a property no't designated.
+    - HCA applies to a property not designated.

 > ### When a manufactured home must be registered